-- 1. The Group respects the right to privacy of its professionals in all its forms, and particularly as regards the processing of their personal data. - 2.
-The Group respects the personal communications of its professionals made through the internet and other means of communication. - 3.
-The professionals of the Group undertake to responsibly use the means of communication, information technology systems and, in general, any other means made available to them by the Company in accordance with the policies and standards established for such purpose.
+- 1. The companies of the Iberdrola Group respect the right to privacy of their professionals in all its forms, and particularly as regards the processing of their personal data. - 2.
+The companies integrated within Iberdrola respect the personal communications of their professionals made through the internet and other means of communication. - 3.
+Professionals of the Group's companies undertake to responsibly use the means of communication, information technology systems and, in general, any other means made available to them by the Company in accordance with the policies and standards established for such purpose.
 Such means are not provided for non-professional personal use, and are thus not appropriate for private communication.
-Therefore, they do not give rise to an expectation of privacy and may be supervised by the Group in the proportionate exercise of its duties of control. - 4.
-The Group undertakes not to disclose personal data of its professionals, except with the consent of the interested parties and where legally obliged to make such disclosure by law or to comply with court or administrative orders.
-Under no circumstances may personal data of the professionals of the Group be processed for purposes other than those provided for by law or by contract. - 5.
-The professionals of the Group that have access to the personal data of other professionals of the Group in the course of their activities shall undertake in writing to respect the confidentiality of such data. - 6.
+Therefore, they do not give rise to an expectation of privacy and may be supervised by the Iberdrola Group's companies in the proportionate exercise of their duties of control.

+- 4. The companies of the Group undertake not to disclose personal data of their professionals, except with the consent of the interested parties and where legally obliged to make such disclosure by law or to comply with court or administrative orders.
+Under no circumstances may personal data of the professionals be processed for purposes other than those provided for by law or by contract. - 5.
+Professionals of the Iberdrola Group's companies that have access to the personal data of other professionals of the Group's companies in the course of their activities shall undertake in writing to respect the confidentiality of such data. - 6.
 The Compliance Unit, the compliance divisions and the other relevant divisions or bodies shall comply with the requirements established in personal data protection legislation regarding communications sent thereto by the professionals in accordance with the provisions of this Code of Ethics.